 - State of California Child Development Site Supervisor Level Permit

 - Current Physical Health Screening (every 2 years thereafter)

 - Current Immunizations (TB, Influenza, MMR, Pertussis) (every 2 years thereafter)

 - Current CPR & First Aid Certificate (every 2 years thereafter)

 - Must be register with the Early Care & Education Workforce Registry

 - Must attend trainings that are required by funders (might be an evening or Saturday)

 Language(s): Bilingual, bi-literate preferred; English/Spanish or other language ability based on program needs.

-If you are qualified and interested in applying, please send your resume and cover letter with Master Teacher in the subject line to firstname.lastname@example.org.
+If you are qualified and interested in applying, please send your resume and cover letter with Head Start Master Teacher in the subject line to email@example.com

-Please do not contact us by phone.
+Please do not contact us by telephone.
 Please visit our web site for additional information on our Company web-site at: www.mncsf.org

 We are an equal opportunity employer and welcome diversity in the workplace.
 Pursuant to the San Francisco Fair Chance Ordinance, we will consider for employment, qualified applicants with arrest and conviction records.